rankynbass/proton-xiv/README.md

 - 'protonfixes' system -- this is an automated system that applies per-game fixes (such as winetricks, envvars, EAC workarounds, overrides, etc).
 - Various upstream WINE patches backported
 - Various wine-staging patches applied as they become needed
+- NTSync enablement if the kernel supports it.

 ## Notes